 So if you want to give your limbs a good workout during your holiday in Wisconsin, get on the Birkie Trail System and take yourself for a wild ride!

-Wilderness Walk Zoo and Recreation Park
+Visit the Wilderness Walk Zoo and Recreation Park

 If you are visiting Hayward with children in tow, you need extra to keep your children entertained.

-Scheer's Lumberjack Village
+Check Out the Scheer's Lumberjack Village

 Scheer’s Lumberjack Village is a homage to all things timber.

 So it lives up to Hayward’s reputation as a fishing and hunting town.